osmandapp/web/main/docs/documentation/map/interact-with-map.md

 ---
 sidebar_position: 1
 title:  Interact with map
-intro: "How to interact with map using buttons and gestures, so you could pan, rotate and zoom in/out the map, how to rotate the map manually or automatically by compass or by bearing and how to change zoom scale."
 ---

+How to interact with map using buttons and gestures, so you could pan, rotate and zoom in/out the map, how to rotate the map manually or automatically by compass or by bearing and how to change zoom scale.

 ## Gestures